 In May 2004, Tony, Femke and the children moved to Tbilisi in the ex-Soviet Republic of Georgia, where Tony recorded his sixth album in 2005: “The Mansarde Sessions”, featuring the most wonderful playing of Paata Andriadze on the grand piano.

 Tony’s seventh album: “The Road Will Rise” was a labour of love, which began in Tbilisi in 2007.
 It features Georgian rhythm section Lasha Abashmadze on bass, Zaza Tsertsvadze on the drums and Dato Japaridze on percussion, and was finished in Brussels and Chichester with writer Simon David Eden, who co-wrote six of the songs and created the sleeve design.
 The album was mixed by Mark Smith, Tony’s long time associate for over 30 years, who very sadly passed away just two weeks after previewing the new songs with the band at the 606 Club in October 2009.

 THE BELGIAN YEARS (2008 – 2012)

 After returning from Georgia, Tony rejoined forces with Marty Townsend and began writing new material, culminating in enough songs to fill a new album.
-Recording started with engineer Haydn Bendall in London but, due to financial constraints, the album was put on hold.
-Tony played a number of very successful gigs in Belgium, with Marty on guitar, Marcus Weymaere on drums, Frank Deruytter on Sax and Roberto Mercurio on bass.
+Recording started in 2011 with engineer Haydn Bendall at the studio of Ralph Salmins, but, due to financial constraints, the album was put on hold until 2014.
+A long wait...
+In the meantime, Tony played a number of successful gigs in Belgium, with Marty on guitar, Marcus Weymaere on drums, Frank Deruytter on Sax and Roberto Mercurio on bass.